“I’m living proof that with the right environment anything is possible, and inclusion is real.”

 “There’s something about sports and kids that is magical,” he says.
 “You can learn a lot of life lessons when you bring together people with energy and purpose.”

-He's an assistant coach for the Pittsburgh Steelwheelers, a competitive adult wheelchair basketball team that just finished sixth – out of 52 teams across the country - in its 2016 season.
-Its 2013 season ranked in the top 15 nationally.
-He also volunteers his time and expertise with several nonprofits - including the HOPE Network, Hill House Association, VisitPittsburgh and CORO Pittsburgh - and teaches a master’s level course on marketing as a lead instructor at Seton Hill University.
+He's an assistant coach for the Pittsburgh Steelwheelers, a competitive adult wheelchair basketball team that just finished sixth – out of 52 national teams – in its 2016 season.
+He serves on several nonprofit boards, volunteers his time and expertise with such organizations as the HOPE Network, the Hill House Association, VisitPITTSBURGH and CORO Pittsburgh.
+He also teaches a marketing course at Seton Hill University in Greensburg, Westmoreland County.